Private-Universe/terraform-provider-itglue/README.md

 Currently only the below are supported.

+Refer to the [official IT Glue API documentation](https://api.itglue.com/developer/) for valid fields.
+Please submit an issue or pull request if something is not supported.

 ### Flexible assets

 For flexible assets, you need to provide traits, organization_id and flexible_asset_type_id.